A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: Introduction

 Lu et al. \cite{lu_hardware_2020} accelerated the attention mechanism and feedforward network separately, but did not implement the full transformer encoder.
 Ye et al. \cite{ye_accelerating_2023} focused on accelerating only the attention mechanism using a reconfigurable systolic array for the transformer.
-Similarly, Zhang et al. \cite{zhang_algorithm-hardware_2021} concentrated on accelerating the attention layer through hardware-software co-design. \todo[disable]{In this section you say "some others papers" etc a lot and its hard to follow.
-Why not call a few papers out by name, like "Ye et al. showed ..."
-That would be easier to read.
-You also have a lot of "transition words" like "moreover, therefore, however", to me, this means the section needs more structure and anyway to do that would be to call out individual papers form authors by name. \cite{ye_accelerating_2023, zhang_algorithm-hardware_2021, lu_hardware_2020} neglecting feedforward networks and non-linear operations.} Some other works accelerate the full transformer networks but their logic circuits go through the time-consuming synthesis steps for different models or they perform poorly on the same model with different configurations \cite{FaFlA}.
-They lack generality to support other variants.
+Similarly, Zhang et al. \cite{zhang_algorithm-hardware_2021} concentrated on accelerating the attention layer through hardware-software co-design.
+In contrast, \textbf{\textit{ADAPTOR}} is developed to support the entire transformer neural network (TNN).
+Some other works accelerate the full transformer networks but their logic circuits go through the time-consuming synthesis steps for different models or they perform poorly on the same model with different configurations \cite{FaFlA}.
+These approaches lack the generality to support diverse variants, whereas \textbf{\textit{ADAPTOR}} eliminates the need for repeated synthesis across models.